bagaking/nogamenolife/README.md

 ## Local validation

-This repository uses Yarn, as indicated by `yarn.lock`.
+This repository uses the Yarn version pinned by `packageManager` in `package.json`.

 ```sh
 yarn test